 Yet there was another Indestructible lamp made of sheet metal that was manufactured by A. H. Funke of New York.
 The image below is from a 1902 Miller Supply Catalog of Huntington, WV.
-The lamp shown is stamped with both the Indestructible name as well as teh maker.
-The text tells us that the lamp was made more indestructible by adding a reinforcing bar along the spout.
-Such a lamp has been found by John Leahy as is shown here.
+The lamp shown is stamped with both the Indestructible name as well as the maker.
+The text tells us that the lamp was made sturdy by adding a reinforcing bar along the spout.
+The lamp is rarely found today.
+I am aware of only one example in a collection.
+Perhaps Funke made very few Indestructible lamps and those that sold may not have survived as well as advertised.